There are popular and quite cheap amateur telescope mounts from different vendors: Sky-Watcher, Celestron, and so on.

-Most of that mounts contains motors and some controller schematic.
-User can control this devices in different ways.
-One way is to use mount’s handcontroller, other way is connect to computer and use some software to control and guide the telescope.
-Such connection can be made through special adapters (often called eqmod).
+Most of that mounts contain motors and some controller schematic.
+Users can control these devices in different ways.
+One way is to use the mount’s hand controller, other way is connect to computer and use some software to control and guide the telescope.
+Such a connection can be made through special adapters (often called eqmod).
 Technically this adapter is just some kind ot serial converter, RS232 to UART (TTL) or USB to UART.

 Here I’m describing a very reliable and simple adapter with galvanic isolation that I was developed and made.

-So why don’t use adapters provided by mount’s manufacturers or some cheap chinese eqmod adapters?
+So why don’t use adapters provided by mount’s manufacturers or some cheap eqmod adapters?

-Biggest problem with devices is a lack of galvanic isolation.
-Connecting mount through this adapters you doing a direct connection between computer GND and mount’s power supply.
-In case of failure with power supply or disconnecting wires your mount’s controller can blow up, and computer port also can be damaged.
+The biggest problem with devices is a lack of galvanic isolation.
+Connecting the mount through this adapters you doing a direct connection between the computer GND and the mount’s power supply.
+In case of failure with the power supply or disconnecting wires your mount’s controller can blow up, and the computer port also can be damaged.
 I know a few cases.

 Another problem with such adapters is a component base.
-In most cases manufacturer uses cheap converter IC like a pl2303 or ch340.
+In most cases, a manufacturer uses cheap converter IC like a pl2303 or ch340.

-This chips is not perfect and may cause troubles on some operating systems.
+These chips are not perfect and may cause trouble on some operating systems.

-This is a reasons why I made my own eqmod adapter.
+This is the reasons why I made my own eqmod adapter.

 My device is based on the FT232 chip which is a little bit expensive but more reliable.
 Galvanic isolation is based on ADUM12o1, which is a pretty good dual-channel digital isolators.

 The ADuM1200/ADuM1201 chips are based on the Analog Devices iCoupler® technology – high-speed CMOS and monolithic transformer technologies.
 These isolation components provide outstanding